arthurprevot/yaetos_jobs/README.md

 </div>

 # yaetos_jobs
-This repository show examples of data pipelines using yeatos ([github.com/arthurprevot/yaetos](https://github.com/arthurprevot/yaetos)).
-It is based on the folder structure setup by executing:
+This repository consists of data pipelines using yeatos ([github.com/arthurprevot/yaetos](https://github.com/arthurprevot/yaetos)).
+Such as:

-    pip install yaetos
-    yaetos setup --project_name=yaetos_jobs

-It contains additional example jobs not available in the original setup.
+ * Data pipelines to showcase Yaetos functionalities, using wikipedia data.
+ * Data pipelines to pull information from Github contributors using Github API.

 For more details, look at [github.com/arthurprevot/yaetos](https://github.com/arthurprevot/yaetos).